Skip to content

 Buildkite connecting to GitHub via Chinmina

-2. Issuing keys per repository is no longer required.
-This often requires elevated repository permissions, and keys issued to individuals have a higher potential to be accidentally leaked.
+2. Issuing deploy keys per repository is no longer required.
+Deploy keys are long-lived credentials that require elevated repository permissions, and keys issued to individuals have a higher potential to be accidentally leaked.

-3. The number of keys requiring storage is significantly decreased.
-The GitHub app private key is stored: no other token storage is required.
+3. The GitHub app private key is the only key that is stored: no other token storage is required.

 Once configured, Buildkite pipelines get automatic read access to their source repository.
 This reduces complexity in the provisioning process.

-1. You need to host the service, and keep it up.
-Given that it is a simple, containerized HTTP service, this is thankfully relatively straightforward.
+1. Chinmina needs to be self-hosted alongside the Buildkite agent infrastructure.
+It is a single point of failure in the system also, and critical to keep up.
+Given that it is a simple, containerized HTTP service with Open Telemetry support, this is thankfully relatively straightforward.

 2. The private key for the GitHub application is quite powerful, and needs to be carefully protected.
 It has the superset of permissions that it can delegate.
 Storing the key in AWS KMS and using careful resource and IAM policies on access is therefore strongly recommended.